Frequently Asked Questions

 The assumed property has a value of 50 times income per capita and is fully owned by the seller.
 The property had no mortgages or attachment, has been under the same ownership for the past 10 years, is registered in the land registry or cadastre, or both, and is free of title disputes.

 The parcel is located in the periurban commercial zone, and no rezoning is required.
 Furthermore, the property consists of land and a building.
 The land area is 557.4 square meters (6,000 square feet).
-A 2-story warehouse of 929 square meters (10,000 square feet) is located on the land.
+A two-story warehouse of 929 square meters (10,000 square feet) is located on the land.
 The warehouse is 10 years old, is in good condition and complies with all safety standards, building codes and other legal requirements.
 The property of land and building will be transferred in its entirety.

 Time is recorded in calendar days.
 The measure captures the median duration that property lawyers, notaries or registry officials indicate is necessary in practice to complete a procedure with minimum follow-up with government agencies and no extra payments.
-It is assumed that the minimum time required for each procedure is 1 day, except for procedures that can be fully completed online, for which the time required is recorded as half a day.
+It is assumed that the minimum time required for each procedure is one day, except for procedures that can be fully completed online, for which the time required is recorded as half a day.

 1. Procedures: Law and practice.
 The indicator records all procedures that are legally required (even if not done in practice) and all procedures that are commonly done in practice (even if not required by law), whether they must be completed by the seller, the buyer or a third party on their behalf.